Home | The Boat | First Mate | Admiral | Guestbook

 It all started out innocently enough.
 A few months ago the mangrove resident Black-Crowned Night Herons built a nest.
 Two eggs hatched and one chick survived to adulthood.
 Buddy is a teenager, nearly fully grown though not as robust as his dad, Bud.

 Buddy is also a Beggar.
 He likes those pretend chicken hotdogs sold at discount grocery stores for less than a dollar a package.
 I slice them into 1/8" thick slices.
-He'd prefer thicker no doubt, but there you have it.
-I'm thrifty.
+He would prefer thicker no doubt, but there you have it.
+I am thrifty.

 The males have light grey wings, a white tummy and face, with black feathers on their back and head.
 The girls are a mottled brown to better blend in with their surroundings.
 They have a formidable beak and stab their food before eating it.

-From my bird book, Birds of North America ↓
+From my bird book, Birds of North America ←affiliate link

 If you are like me and fascinated by the birds around you, I recommend buying Birds of North America.

-It's a great reference item.
+It is a great reference item.
 I probably look something up once a week in the book.
-There's a lot to learn.
+There is a lot to learn.

 Buddy stabs his food.
 That is where I got into trouble the other day.
 I was feeding Buddy when I did not remove my hand quickly enough.